Ferrinton History, Family Crest & Coats of Arms

-Anglo-Saxon tribes of Britain.
-The name is derived from when the Ferrinton family once lived in the township of Farrington located near Penwortham, Lancashire.
+Ferrinton is a name whose history is connected to the ancient Anglo-Saxon tribes of Britain.
+The name is derived from when the Ferrinton family once lived in the township of Farington located near Penwortham, Lancashire.
+"In the 10th of Edward III., William de Farington held certain portions of land here, and 14s. rent, in trust for the abbot."

 Early Origins of the Ferrinton family